localhost-vignesh/ELibrary-Management/README.md

-This is ELibrary management web based application using HTML,CSS,PHP and Mysql Front End : PHP
+This ELibrary management System is web based application using HTML,CSS,PHP and Mysql Front End : PHP
 Back End : Mysql